omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 .. image:: normal-document-folders-77.png

-Note that the option to create a new folder always is available at the bottom of the folder list.
+Note that the option to create a new folder, always is available at the bottom of the folder list.
 So if it's a long list of folders you may have to scroll down to find it.

 When you have selected library, and folder if necessary: